 Like most other teams, each season brings along new food options at the ballpark – it’s almost a sport within itself.

 Check out the 24 inch hot-dog, the “BoomStick”, on the main concourse in right-center field, behind section 133.
-Also in that area, you’ll find a “Pluckers Wing Bar”, a favorite in Texas for chicken wings.
-In the early part of the 2021 season, the line has been very long.
-Everyone loves their wings, but I’m not sure it’s worth missing an inning or two for them.
-If the line is short, though…
+Also in that area, you’ll find a “Pluckers Wing Bar”, a favorite in Texas for chicken wings, as evidenced by the long line.

 Best Seats at Globe Life Field